Frequently Asked Questions

 Cancellation policy Your appointment time has been specially reserved for you.
 Please provide at least a 24 hour notice to cancel or reschedule your appointment to avoid being billed for the session.
 If you cancel or reschedule within 24 hours of your appointment time, or no show, you will be charged the full session fee.

-Confidentiality I will not reveal that you are seeking therapy or what is discussed in therapy, with a few exceptions.
+Confidentiality This begins at your first appointment after your have signed written guidelines on confidentiality.
+I will not reveal that you are participating in therapy or what is discussed in therapy, with a few exceptions.
 Your safety is very important.
-If there is an immediate threat to your safety or that of others, then I am required to follow federal and state laws and disclose information.
-I will provide you with written guidelines on confidentiality at your first appointment.
+If there is an immediate threat to your safety or that of others, then I am required to follow federal and state laws to disclose information.

 Length of Therapy Therapy is a process and the time it takes to feel better depends on the person and situation.
 Everyone is different.
 For those whose issues have been going on for years, have a history of childhood trauma, and these have greatly impacted their quality of life and their relationships, the process will take longer.
 Typically, we will start with weekly sessions.
 Generally it can take 10-12 sessions for clients to start to notice improvements in their life and the benefits of our work together.
 For some, once everything is stabilized (you are consistently using skills learned in our therapy sessions to address challenges in your life), we can transition to maintenance sessions that are every couple weeks or monthly.
 Eventually, you may find that you are able to more successfully navigate your feelings and relationships, as well as handle problems that arise in life.
 At this point, we would end therapy with a session celebrating your achievements.

-Insurance I am not in network with any insurance companies though I am able to provide you the documentation to file for out of network billing.
-There are also companies (I am not affiliated with any of these) that can do the filing for you for a fee.
+Insurance I am not in-network with any insurance companies though I am able to provide you with documentation to file for out-of-network billing.
+There are also companies including Mentaya and Thrizer (I am not affiliated with any of these and cannot guarantee their results) that file for you for a fee.

-Out of network benefits Many insurance companies offer an out-of-network benefit where you can see any therapist, pay the therapist, and then be partially reimbursed.
-I can provide you with a super bill (receipt of services) that you can submit to your insurance for reimbursement.
+Out-of-network benefits Sometimes PPO and POS insurance plans offer an out-of-network benefit where you can see any therapist, pay the therapist, and then be partially reimbursed.
+I can provide you with a superbill (receipt of services) that you can submit to your insurance for reimbursement.
+Please let me know at your first appointment if you plan to submit a superbill as insurance companies require a formal mental health diagnosis as part of demonstrating medical necessity for therapy.
 Contact your insurance company directly to ask about out-of-network outpatient mental health benefits.
 Some questions you can ask include:

 • Does my policy include mental health coverage?